 Large open-top taxis are waiting near the bus stand, offering scenic rides.
 The passenger doors are large, so some manual wheelchair users may be able to transfer into them.

 In 2014 all or most of the buses were accessible.
 The buses are small but have large, modern, sturdy wheelchair lifts at the rear, which handled Howard’s Permobil easily.
 We took the bus from Capri up to the town of Anacapri, which, although it has hotels, art galleries, and shops, is a bit less touristy, and where many of the island’s residents live.
-On our return, we took the bus from Anacapri all the way back down to Marina Grande.
+On our return, we took the bus from Anacapri back down to Marina Grande.
 The drivers and our fellow passengers gladly found space for us on the jam-packed buses.
 The road is filled with switchbacks, hairpin turns, narrow passages with no shoulder, and at many points, there’s no visible railing.
 The view is breathtaking and exhilarating.
 Bravo to the drivers, especially the one on the way down, who encountered a bus coming up and navigated within an inch of it without breaking a sweat.
 Nor did our fellow passengers, at least not the locals.
 This ride is not for the faint of heart.
 If you’re going to die in a bus accident, let it be on this bus!

 We had only a short time to spend in Anacapri.
 Much of the main street is accessible and relatively flat.
 Some of the side streets have stairs.
 We couldn’t find an accessible way to get to the Church of San Michele.
 The views, lush plants, and natural beauty are magnificent, but the architecture isn’t and the vibe seemed dull compared to Capri town.
 However, our impression is based on a quick visit.